ENCCS/gpu-programming/content/9-non-portable-kernel-models.rst

                        ref(sum[0]);
                     ref.fetch_add(shtmp[0]);
                   */
-                  // Alternatively, we could agregate everything together at index 0.
+                  // Alternatively, we could aggregate everything together at index 0.
                   // Only useful when there not many partial sums left and when the device supports
                   // atomic operations on FP64/double operands.
                }